got-receipts/uuuuuu/README.md

 ## iPhone PWA Install

-This repo is currently set up for the fastest iPhone path: install the Railway-hosted Flutter Web app as a Safari PWA.
+This repo is set up for the fastest iPhone path: install the Railway-hosted Flutter Web app as a Safari PWA.

 1. Deploy GigOS to Railway.
 2. Open the Railway app URL in Safari on the iPhone.